AdobeDocs/commerce-webapi/src/pages/graphql/usage/caching.md

 ## Caching with Fastly

-To cache guest and customer GraphQL query results on {{ site.data.var.ece }}, the Cloud project must be running the Fastly CDN module for Magento 2 version 1.2.160 or later.
+To cache guest and customer GraphQL query results on {{ site.data.var.ece }}, the Cloud project must be running the Fastly CDN module for Adobe Commerce and Magento Open Source version 1.2.160 or later.

-{:.procedure}
 To enable GraphQL caching on Fastly:

-1. Upgrade the Fastly CDN Module for Magento 2.x to version 1.2.160 or later.
+1. Upgrade the Fastly CDN Module for Adobe Commerce and Magento Open Source 2.x to version 1.2.160 or later.
 1. Upload the updated VCL code to the Fastly servers.

 [Set up Fastly]({{ site.baseurl }}/cloud/cdn/configure-fastly.html) describes how to perform both of these tasks.

-By default, the Fastly module for Magento provides the following VCL configuration for caching guest queries:
+By default, the Fastly module for Adobe Commerce and Magento Open Source provides the following VCL configuration for caching guest queries:

 ```text
 if (req.request == "GET" && req.url.path ~ "/graphql" && req.url.qs ~ "query=") {